subsquid/docs/docs/basics/store/custom-database.md

     // initialize the connection and run migrations connect(): Promise<number>
-    // run handlers for blocks in the range `[from, to]` in a single transaction transact(from: number, to: number, cb: (store: S) => Promise<void>): Promise<void>
+    // run handlers for blocks in the range `[from, to]` in a single transaction
+    // cb is the callback passed to processor.run() transact(from: number, to: number, cb: (store: S) => Promise<void>): Promise<void>
     // update and persist the processor status to `height` advance(height: number): Promise<void>
 }
 ```

 The interface only defines how the processor advances with the indexing and connects to the data sink.
-The following is left for implementations:
+The following is left as an implementation detail:
 - persisting the indexing status
 - opening and rolling back the transaction (if applicable)